On the Rouquier dimension of wrapped Fukaya categories and a conjecture of Orlov: Introduction

 Of course, \Cref{theorem:intro-biko-adapt} is useless without a good supply of central actions.
 Happily, for any pre-triangulated $A_\infty$ category $\mc{C}$, there is a canonical central action of the Hochschild cohomology ring $HH^\bu(\mc{C})$ on $\mc{T}= H^0(\mc{C})$ called the \emph{characteristic morphism}.
 Given any object $K \in \mc{C}$, this is just the map $HH^\bu(\mc{C}) \to \hom^\bu_{H(\mc{C})}(K, K)$ that projects a Hochschild cochain onto its length zero part.
 In general, the characteristic morphism is neither injective nor surjective.

 In the case which is relevant to us, namely when $\mc{T}=H^0(\op{Perf} \mc{W}(X))$ and $X$ is Weinstein, the characteristic morphism is known to admit a concrete description in terms of the familiar \emph{closed-open map}.
 To explain this a little, recall that the closed-open map defines a ring morphism $SH^\bu(X) \to HW^\bu(L, L)$, for any object $L \in \mc{W}(X)$.
 On the other hand, if $X$ is Weinstein, there is an isomorphism of graded-commutative rings $HH^\bu(\mc{W}(X))= SH^\bu(X)$ \cite{cdgg}.
 Now the point is simply that the obvious diagram formed by these maps commutes.
-As a result, we obtain the following corollary which was mentioned many times above.
+As a result, we obtain the following corollary which is the desired lower bound.

 \cor[= \Cref{corollary:main-central-bound}] Suppose that $SH^0(X)$ admits a subring $R$ of finite-type over $k$, and suppose there exists a (split-)generator $K \in \mc{W}(X)$ such that $HW^\bu(K,K)$ is Noetherian over $R$, where $R$ acts via the closed-open map.
 Then \eq \rdim \mc{W}(X) \geq \dim_R HW^\bu(K,K). \eeq \ecor \Cref{corollary:main-central-bound-intro} works with any choice of gradings, but $SH^\bu(X)$ will typically be $\Z$-graded or $\Z/2$-graded, depending on the application.
 The flexibility to choose different gradings is convenient in practice, since of course $SH^0(X)$ will admit different subrings depending on the choice of grading.